 - A Cook Islands case can be heard in New Zealand with the New Zealand court will apply Cook Islands law.
 This gives you access to a defendant friendly major jurisdiction and away from banana republic courts in completing jurisdictions like Nevis and Belize.

 - Claims against a Cook Islands trust must be filed within 12 months of the date of transfer of assets to the trust or 24 months after the cause of action (the alleged harm caused by the settlor / defendant).
 Considering how long it would take a case to make it through the US court system, this statute of limitations provides significant litigation protection in the Cook Islands.

 I hope you have found this article on the litigation protection benefits of a Cook Islands Trust to be helpful.
-Please contact me at email@example.com or call (619) 550-2743 for a free and confidential consultation.
+Please contact US HERE for further help.